Rules of Court

 - The Court will not maintain electronic filings for lawyers or law firms.

-- Any document filed electronically that requires a fee may be rejected by the Clerk of Court unless the filer complied with the mechanism established by the Court for the
+- Any document filed electronically that requires a fee may be rejected by the Clerk of Court unless the filer complied with the mechanism established by the Court for the payment of filing fees.

 - Filing Acceptance or Rejection Cycle.